Municipal heat planning

 How does municipal heat planning work?

-Municipal heat planning (KWP) begins with a suitability assessment and an analysis of the current situation and potential.
+Municipal heat planning begins with a suitability assessment and an analysis of the current situation and potential.
 The suitability assessment examines whether there are areas for which a shortened planning procedure is possible.
-The subsequent analyses show the current state of the heat supply and the potential for reducing heat demand, using renewable energies, and storing heat.
+The subsequent analyses show the current state of heat supply and the potential for reducing heat demand, using renewable energies, and storing heat.

 What is the aptitude test?